Cain15/2D_Karting/README.md

   omitted for simplicity but could further stabilize learning.
 - **Opponent agents:** In the future I could introduce multiple competing cars and explore multi-agent RL (MARL) scenarios.
-- **AI race:** I have plans of implementing racing against the trained AI model.
-This is where the procedural implementation falls short.
 - **Generative AI:** Used to assist in translating academic papers on Reinforcement Learning into concrete implementations, and for general coding/documenting support during development.